diegomoralesjimenez/diegomoralesjimenez/README.md

 ## Developer and student
 - I'm currently working on several Web projects
-- I'm lookign to collaborate with other content creators
+- I'm looking to collaborate with other content creators
 - I'm learning about Web Design
 - Facts: I love art!